China aluminum surplus to eat away global deficit: Russell

-LAUNCESTON, Australia, April 16 (Reuters) - --Clyde Russell is a Reuters columnist.
-The views expressed are his own.--
+LAUNCESTON, Australia (Reuters) - (Clyde Russell is a Reuters columnist.
+The views expressed are his own.)

 China’s exports of aluminum products have continued to surge, a trend that if continued may push the rest of the world toward a surplus.